 Prepare to be amazed.
 This recipe will change your life.
 Forever.

 In less than 10 minutes, you can make the creamiest chocolate mousse with only two ingredients!
 You heard correctly.
 You only need chocolate and water.
-No fancy equipment or kitchen gadgets.
+There will be no fancy equipment or kitchen gadgets.
 There will be no time to relax.
 All you need is a whisk and some elbow grease.

-This is one of those recipes that make us rethink cooking myths and change the way we cook, a recipe so unbelievable that you just have to try yourself to believe it really works.
-It was discovered by French chemist and cook Hervé This, who is also known as the father of molecular gastronomy, is a French chemist and chef who discovered it.
+This is one of those recipes that makes us rethink cooking myths and change the way we cook; it’s a recipe so unbelievable that you have to try it for yourself to believe it works.
+Hervé This, the father of molecular gastronomy, is a French chemist and chef who discovered it.

-The recipe starts with melting chocolate in water and then whisking it until thick and lusciously creamy.
-It seems to go against everything we’ve been taught about working with chocolate.
-As you know, a tiny drop of water in your chocolate will disrupt the delicate crystals within it and you will end up with a lumpy mess.
-However, chocolate combined with a lot of water will form a kind of emulsion, much similar to a vinaigrette or mayonnaise.
-The more you whisk the emulsion, the more air gets incorporated and the chocolate magically starts turning into a stable foam, a.k.a. mousse.
+The chocolate is melted in water before being whisked until thick and lusciously creamy.
+It appears to contradict everything we’ve learned about working with chocolate.
+A tiny drop of water in your chocolate, as you know, will disrupt the delicate crystals within it, resulting in a lumpy mess.
+When chocolate is combined with a lot of water, it forms an emulsion, similar to a vinaigrette or mayonnaise.
+The more you whisk the emulsion, the more air is incorporated, and the chocolate begins to transform into a stable foam, also known as mousse.

-The crucial part of this recipe is actually achieving the right consistency and creaminess.
-If overbeaten, the mousse will become too stiff and very grainy.
-That’s why it’s always better to use a whisk than an electrical mixer.
-It can be painful, but gives you so much more control over the process.
-Watch the consistency closely and stop the second before it thickens.
-If you take it too far, do not despair.
-The mousse is very forgiving and you can fix it in no time.
-Just return the mousse to the pot and melt it half way through.
-Then transfer it back to the cold bowl and start again.
-You might want to take a little break in between or else your arm could be out of service for a day or two.
+The most important aspect of this recipe is achieving the desired consistency and creaminess.
+If the mousse is overbeaten, it will become too stiff and grainy.
+That is why a whisk is always preferable to an electric mixer.
+It is painful, but it gives you a lot more control over the process.
+Keep an eye on the consistency and remove the second before it thickens.
+Don’t give up if you go too far.
+The mousse is very forgiving and easy to repair.
+Simply return the mousse to the pot and melt it halfway.
+Then return it to the cold bowl and begin again.
+You may want to take a short break in between, or your arm may be out of commission for a day or two.

-Because the recipe involves only two ingredients, it all comes down to the quality of the chocolate you use.
-The recipe works best with dark chocolate that has about 70% cacao solids.
-Because we’re quite hardcore when it comes to chocolate, I used our favorite one with 74% cacao solids.
-The mousse was gloriously silky and intense.
-It tasted like pure dark chocolate and had this slightly tangy bite that’s characteristic for roasted cacao beans.
-I suggest you serve small doses of this chocolate goodness because it is not for the faint-hearted.
+Because there are only two ingredients in the recipe, the quality of the chocolate you use is everything.
+The recipe works best with dark chocolate that is 70% cacao solids or higher.
+Because we’re chocolate fiends, I used our favorite, which contains 74% cacao solids.
+The mousse was incredibly silky and flavorful.
+It tasted like pure dark chocolate and had that slightly tangy bite that roasted cacao beans are known for.
+I recommend serving this chocolate goodness in small portions because it is not for the faint of heart.

-If you’re not a big fan of the bittersweet chocolate flavor, you can add a couple of tablespoons of sugar to the mixture of chocolate and water.
-You can also flavor it with spices like cinnamon or cayenne pepper or add a tablespoon of your favorite booze.
-Just make sure the amount of liquid stays the same (subtract the amount of liquor from water).
+If you don’t like the bittersweet chocolate flavor, you can add a couple of tablespoons of sugar to the chocolate-water mixture.
+You can also season it with cinnamon or cayenne pepper, or add a tablespoon of your favorite liquor.
+Just make sure the amount of liquid remains constant. (subtract the amount of liquor from water).

-So, forget about everything you’ve been taught about chocolate and try this recipe.
-Not only does it work, but it also produces a mousse with the purest and richest chocolate flavor ever.
-It also happens to be vegan, if you use dark chocolate without any added milk and serve it without whipped cream.
-To make it look extra special, decorate with cocoa nibs, edible dried or candied flowers, chili flakes or chopped nuts.
+So forget everything you’ve been taught about chocolate and give this recipe a try.
+It not only works, but it also results in the purest and richest chocolate flavor ever.
+If you use dark chocolate with no added milk and serve it without whipped cream, it’s also vegan.
+Decorate with cocoa nibs, edible dried or candied flowers, chili flakes, or chopped nuts to make it look extra special.